PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 ---
-title: 'Why I moved from React to Svelte'
+title: 'macOS Web: Why I moved from React to Svelte'
 description: I recently moved macOS web from Preact to Svelte.
 Here's the firsthand account of my experience.
 date: '24 Aug, 2021'
 ---